OscarRobertRodriguez/projectsModernDeveloper/_posts/2016-12-06-architecture.md

 <p style="color:#3CCAE6"> Informational 1XX</p>

 * **100 Continue**
-   * Description - to inform client that initial request has been received and has not been rejected by server
-   * Situation - You want to check that the server is going to accept your request as it may be in your favor to do so to save from errors and time
+   * to inform client that initial request has been received and has not been rejected by server.
+You want to check that the server is going to accept your request as it may be in your favor to do so to save from errors and time
 * **101 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
+   * sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too.
+You want to allow move from an incompatiable protocol version - not in common use.
 <p style="color:#3CCAE6"> Successful 2XX</p>
-* **200 Continue**
+* **200 OK**
-   * Description - to inform client that initial request has been received and has not been rejected by server
-   * Situation - You want to check that the server is going to accept your request as it may be in your favor to do so to save from errors and time
-* **202 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
+   * is sent back if request has succeded.
+Any time you request information from a server and it is found and sent back
+* **201 Created**
+   *  when a request is made that ruesults in a new resource being created.
+You give a server your email and name the sever creates an object of you in its database
-* **202 Switching Protocols**
+* **202 Accepted**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
+   *  request has been accepted but processing is not complete.
+You are submitting your payment at a website you have to wait for a couple of seconds you see prompts that say your payment has been received but you must wait a couple of seconds for it to finalize this would send a 202 first then it would send 201 thne a 200

 <p style="color:#3CCAE6"> Redirection 3XX</p>
+* **301 Move Permanently**
+   * requested resource has moved to a new URI and should use one of the returned URI.
+Visit a link that redirects you to another site
-* **100 Continue**
+* **302 Found**
-   * Description - to inform client that initial request has been received and has not been rejected by server
-   * Situation - You want to check that the server is going to accept your request as it may be in your favor to do so to save from errors and time
-* **101 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
-* **202 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
+   * requested resource is under a new URI tempory URI is returned and Should be given by the location field as a response
+* **303 See Other**
+   * uses the GET method to retrieve a source under a new URI
 <p style="color:#3CCAE6"> Client Error 4XX</p>
+* **400 Bad Request**
+   * error returned by server bad sytax causes an error request must be fixed
+* **401 Unauthorized**
+   * requires user authentication
-* **100 Continue**
+* **403 Forbidden**
-   * Description - to inform client that initial request has been received and has not been rejected by server
-   * Situation - You want to check that the server is going to accept your request as it may be in your favor to do so to save from errors and time
-* **101 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
-* **202 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
+   * sever understands request but is refusing to grant it will be returned if permissions are not allowed also 404 code can be returned instead
 <p style="color:#3CCAE6"> Server Error 5XX</p>
-* **100 Continue**
-   * Description - to inform client that initial request has been received and has not been rejected by server
-   * Situation - You want to check that the server is going to accept your request as it may be in your favor to do so to save from errors and time
-* **101 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
-* **202 Switching Protocols**
-   * Description - sent in response to Upgrade: request by the client, indicates the protocol the sever is switching too
-   * Situation - You want to allow move from an incompatiable protocol version - not in common use.
+* **500 Internal server Error**
+   *  error returned when sever encountered an unexpected condition
+* **502 Bad Gateway**
+   * error that is sent when the sever sends a invalid response
+* **501 Not Implemented**
+   * error that is returned when the server does not support the required tools to carry out request
+<p style="color:#3CCAE6">Unofficial Error Codes</p>
+* **495 SSL Certificate Required**
+   * expansion of 400 code used when client does not provide certificate this could help in pinpoint why request is not working vs. getting a plain error code
+* **444 No Response**
+   * error returned when server does not return any information then connection is closed
+* **440 Login Time-out**
+   * error returned when the client has been on too long and must login again useful for sensitive data
+* **509 Bandnwitdth Limit exceeded**
+   * error returned when bandwidth is exceeded might be useful if you run a site where data usage is payed for subscriptionally
+* **450 Blocked by Window Parental Controls**
+   * Used by microsoft to let client know that Parental controls is blocking access to site.